domxx/udacity/README.md

 # Udacity
-This repository contains all udacity nanodegrees I've ever done.
+This repository contains all my udacity nanodegree projects.